oizom-iot/iaqn-map/README.md

-# Indian Air Quality Network Documentation
+# Indian Air Quality Network

 Welcome to the Indian Air Quality Network (IAQN)!
 This platform provides insightful, real-time information on air quality across the **North Indian belt** through various visualizations and data tools.
 Our mission is to raise awareness of air quality issues and empower users with accurate data to make informed decisions.